Trending

 Alan Gustafson

-2020 NASCAR Cup Series champion crew chief Alan Gustafson is back for his 20th season with Hendrick Motorsports, pairing up with six-time most popular driver Chase Elliott on the No. 9 program for the ninth year.
-Over their first eight seasons together, the duo has amassed 18 points-paying victories, a premier series title and an All-Star Race victory.
-Gustafson is currently the second-winningest active crew chief in the Cup Series with 38 victories.
+2020 NASCAR Cup Series champion crew chief Alan Gustafson is back for his 22nd season atop the pit box, pairing up with eight-time most popular driver Chase Elliott for the 11th year.
+Over their first 10 seasons together, the longest active driver/crew chief duo amassed 21 points-paying victories and a premier series title.
+Gustafson is currently tied as the second-winningest active crew chief in the Cup Series with 41 victories.

-After arriving in North Carolina in 1996, Gustafson teamed with driver Jimmy Foster to co-own a Goody's Dash Series team.
+Arriving in North Carolina in 1996 to pursue a career in motorsports, Gustafson teamed with driver Jimmy Foster to co-own a Goody's Dash Series team.
 He called the shots as both crew chief and engineer as the duo finished sixth in the standings.
 Gustafson then became a first-time NASCAR crew chief in 1997 after joining Addington Racing’s NASCAR CRAFTSMAN Truck Series team and transitioned the following season to the NASCAR Xfinity Series as an engineer for Diamond Ridge Motorsports.

-Gustafson's big break came in 1999 after leasing space from champion crew chief Gary DeHart, who saw promise in the young Floridian and offered him a chance to work in the chassis department of Hendrick Motorsports, one of NASCAR’s top operations.
-After quickly proving himself, Gustafson joined the DeHart-led No. 5 Hendrick Motorsports team in 2000 as a shock specialist for two-time champion driver and NASCAR Hall of Famer Terry Labonte.
+Gustafson's big break came in 1999 after leasing space from champion crew chief Gary DeHart, who saw promise in the young Floridian and offered him a chance to work in the chassis department at Hendrick Motorsports.
+After quickly proving himself, Gustafson joined the DeHart-led No. 5 Hendrick Motorsports team in 2000 as shock specialist for two-time champion driver and NASCAR Hall of Famer Terry Labonte.
 His hard work again paid off in 2002 when he was promoted to the No. 5 team’s lead engineer, a position he held for three seasons under crew chief Jim Long.

 Before the start of the 2005 season, Gustafson was named crew chief for the No. 5 Chevrolet with rookie driver Kyle Busch.
-That year, he earned his first two NASCAR Cup Series victories as a crew chief – first at Fontana, California, and then at Phoenix Raceway – as Busch captured Cup Series Rookie of the Year honors.
-Gustafson spent 2006 and 2007 at the helm for Busch, winning at least one race each year and appearing in the Cup Series playoffs both seasons.
+That year, he earned his first two NASCAR Cup Series victories as a crew chief while Busch captured rookie of the year honors.
+Gustafson spent 2006 and 2007 with Busch, winning at least one race each year and appearing in the Cup Series playoffs both seasons.

-After a 2008 stint leading driver Casey Mears in the No. 5 Chevrolet, Gustafson was given the opportunity to work with another NASCAR Hall of Famer, legend Mark Martin, who also happened to be his childhood hero.
-In 2009, the crew chief posted the best season of his career, finishing second in championship points after five wins with the talented Martin.
-The duo earned five victories, 21 top-five finishes, 32 top-10s, eight pole positions and 953 laps led in two seasons together.
+After a 2008 stint leading driver Casey Mears in the No. 5 Chevrolet, Gustafson was given the opportunity to work with another NASCAR Hall of Famer, Mark Martin, who also happened to be his childhood hero.
+In 2009, the team finished second in championship points after five wins with the talented Martin.
+The duo earned five victories, 21 top-five finishes, 32 top 10s, eight poles and 953 laps led in two seasons together.

-Gustafson resides in Davidson, North Carolina, with wife Shannon and sons John Alan and Austin.
-In his spare time, he enjoys cycling, photography, landscaping and mountain biking.
+Gustafson has two sons, John Alan and Austin, and resides in Davidson, North Carolina, with wife Shannon.
+In his spare time, he enjoys cycling, photography, landscaping and mountain and road biking.